SaasSquad/GenMedix/README.md

 # GenMedix Project
 - By Team DevTitans

-- This repository contains both frontend and backend components for the GenMedic project.
+- This repository contains both frontend and backend components for the GenMedix project.
 Each folder (frontend and backend) contains its own readme file with specific instructions on installation and running procedures.

 ## Installation
 1. Clone the repository: